 - Clinicians should be aware of relevant clinical guidelines.
 Where treatment or referral decisions are outside recommended guidance, clinicians should be prepared to explain and justify the reasons for this.

-- The clinical picture may evolve rapidly in certain conditions and may be exacerbated by complicating factors such as the use of immunosuppressant medications.
+- The clinical picture may evolve rapidly in certain conditions and may be exacerbated by complicating factors such as the use of immunosuppressant medications, which clinicians should consider.

 - Clinical documentation should include all relevant clinical findings, the information discussed with patients, and how and by whom treatment decisions have been made.